melekmoalla/holbertonschool-printf/README.md

 - As a consequence, be careful not to push any c file containing a main function in the root directory of your project (you could have a test folder containing all your tests files including main functions)
 - Our main files will include your main header file (main.h): #include main.h

-* You might want to look at the gcc flag -Wno-format when testing with your printf and the standard printf
+* You might want to look at the gcc flag -Wno-format while testing with your printf and the standard printf

 # Return Value